-Billing for events is accomplished using the Event Based Component, which is an event-connected member of the standard Chargify component system.
+Billing for events is accomplished using the Event-Based Component, which is an event-connected member of the standard Advanced Billing component system.

 - Navigate to Catalog > Products and click “Create Component” (within the correct product family)